MohammadKeifari/ChemCalc/docs/index.md

-# ChemCalc Documentation
+# ChemCompute Documentation

-Welcome to the ChemCalc documentation!
-ChemCalc is a comprehensive Python library for chemical reaction simulation, including kinetic modeling and thermodynamic equilibrium calculations.
+Welcome to the ChemCompute documentation!
+ChemCompute is a comprehensive Python library for chemical reaction simulation, including kinetic modeling and thermodynamic equilibrium calculations.

 ## Overview

-ChemCalc provides a powerful and flexible framework for:
+ChemCompute provides a powerful and flexible framework for:

 - **Chemical Compound Management**: Create and manage chemical compounds with formulas, phases, and physical properties
 - **Reaction Definition**: Define complex chemical reactions with multiple reactants and products